-A similar pattern is repeated across all rows in Table 8.
-The third row examines the value of adding imports and exports, which we obtain by first estimating a net import function and then by solving the operator's problem with the estimated net import function.44 With imports and exports allowed, the welfare of the market increases by \$7.5 per MWh solar produced, but the social cost of solar is very similar to the base environment, although net exports increase substantially in the presence of 20% solar production.
-The assumption of no imports or exports has been used in other studies of electricity in the Western U.S. [for instance Borenstein and Holland, 2005, Mills et al., 2013]; our results show that this assumption does not have a large impact on solar valuation.
+A similar pattern is repeated across all rows in Table 7.
+The third row examines the value of adding imports and exports, which we obtain by first estimating a net import function and then by solving the operator's problem with the estimated net import function.
+With imports and exports allowed, the baseline welfare increases by \$27 million per year, but the social cost of solar is very similar to the base environment, although net exports increase substantially in the presence of 20% solar production.
+The assumption of no imports or exports has been used in other studies of electricity in the Western U.S. [see, for instance, Borenstein and Holland, 2005, Mills et al., 2013].
+While these studies measure a wider geographic area, our results show that this assumption does not have a large impact on solar valuation for even the relatively small area that we consider.
 An important caveat is that, by holding constant the current import elasticity into the future, we are essentially assuming that TEP expands solar while other utilities do not.